top of page

 Wedding party at Crockwell Farm wedding

-Keep in mind this is my approach for taking group photos on a wedding day.
+Remember, this is my approach for taking group photos on a wedding day.
 Many other photographers take a similar approach, but it's worth discussing specific plans for group photos with your chosen photographer before your wedding.

 I hope this post has provided you with valuable tips.
 Group photos don't have to be your least favourite part of the day!
 With proper planning and a relaxed approach, capturing group photos can be a seamless and enjoyable experience for everyone involved.
-By following the tips in this guide you can ensure that the group photo session enhances rather than detracts from your wedding day celebrations.
+By following the tips in this guide, you can ensure that the group photo session enhances rather than detracts from your wedding day celebrations.

 bottom of page